Programme/Approved Electives for 2021/22

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/lsc-10064/lists

 The module aims to provide students with an understanding of core chemical concepts and their application to the biological sciences.
-These concepts are applied to lectures on our understanding of protein and enzyme structure:function, the progress of biochemical reactions and the major metabolic pathways for the generation of energy.
-Supporting tutorials and laboratory-related virtual workbook activities will align with lecture content and will introduce students to a range of essential biochemical techniques for the study of enzyme kinetics.
-Further supporting workshops and tutorials are designed to support the development of key transferable skills in data analysis, presentation and communication of information, whilst other sessions will further support core concepts being developed in the lectures.
+These concepts are applied to topics developing an understanding of protein and enzyme structure:function, the progress of biochemical reactions and the major metabolic pathways for the generation of energy.
+Supporting tutorial and workshop activities will align with asynchronous content and practical sessions delivered in LSC-10087 and will introduce students to a range of essential biochemical techniques for the study of enzyme kinetics.
+Further supporting workshops and tutorials are designed to support the development of key transferable skills in data analysis, presentation and communication of information.

 Intended Learning Outcomes